timjbray/jekyll-now/_posts/2019-03-15-GraphQL-tips-and-tricks.md

 ---
 layout: post
-title: 5 tips using Apollo GraphQL
+title: 6 tips using Apollo GraphQL
 ---

 We're using the awesome [Apollo](https://www.apollographql.com) client and server libraries in Node.js & React / React Native apps.
 They've been reliable, full featured and mostly easy to use - albeit with reasonable learning curve.
 Which is totally understandable since they are doing a lot for you.

-Here are a few items that we didn't immediately see in the documentation, which is generally very good, or found we needed during development and roll out to production.
+Here are a few items that we didn't immediately see in the documentation, didn't understand the importance of, or found we needed during development and roll out to production.

 1. Table of contents
 {:toc}